Climate 'tech fixes' urged for Arctic methane

-In an idea first proposed by US physicist John Latham, the fine droplets of seawater provide nuclei around which water vapour can condense.
+In an idea first proposed by US-based British physicist John Latham, the fine droplets of seawater provide nuclei around which water vapour can condense.

 The area of Arctic Ocean covered by ice each summer has declined significantly over the last few decades as air and sea temperatures have risen.

 For each of the last four years, the September minimum has seen about two-thirds of the average cover for the years 1979-2000, which is used a baseline.
 The extent covered at other times of the year has also been shrinking.

 What more concerns some scientists is the falling volume of ice.

 Peter Wadhams, professor of ocean physics at Cambridge University, presented an analysis drawing on data and modelling from the PIOMAS ice volume project at the University of Washington in Seattle.

 It suggests, he said, that Septembers could be ice-free within just a few years.